Five-year housing land supply position statement (as at 01 April 2024)

 - details of demolitions and planned demolitions

-In circumstances where development has not yet commenced, it has been assumed that for minor sites (under 10 dwellings) construction would start in the first year (2023-24), with the first housing completions anticipated to occur in the second year (2024-25).
-For major sites (10 dwellings and above), it has been assumed that up to two years would need to pass before the first housing completions are anticipated to occur in the third year (2025-26).
+In circumstances where development has not yet commenced, it has been assumed that for minor sites (under 10 dwellings) construction would start in the first year (2024-25), with the first housing completions anticipated to occur in the second year (2025-26).
+For major sites (10 dwellings and above), it has been assumed that up to two years would need to pass before the first housing completions are anticipated to occur in the third year (2026-27).
 Where appropriate, adjustments have also been made to the exact start dates of sites depending on the level and granularity of feedback received from site questionnaires and/or internal officer knowledge and experience.

-To ensure that build-out rate assumptions are not unduly skewed, historic delivery within year one (the year of the first completion), on large sites, has been excluded from historic build out rate analysis, unless the first completion occurred within the month of April (the beginning of the monitoring year).
+To ensure that build-out rate assumptions are not unduly skewed, historic delivery within year one (the year of the first completion), on large sites, was excluded from historic build out rate analysis, unless the first completion occurred within the month of April (the beginning of the monitoring year).
 Uncompleted large sites with less than three years of data were also excluded from build out rate analysis, as well as the last year of site completions due to the likelihood of annual delivery being skewed by the site completing which would not be representative of typical dwellings per annum.

 Medium and small sites were also subject to the same analysis of build out rates, though were not subject to the same exclusions due to the limited number of years over which such sites are typically delivered.

-This analysis has generated the following build out rate assumptions for developments in the borough, which are broadly consistent with previous built-out rate assumptions used within previous five-year housing land supply statements:
+This analysis generated the following build out rate assumptions for developments in the borough, which are broadly consistent with previous built-out rate assumptions used within previous five-year housing land supply statements:

 - small developments (up to and including nine dwellings) - maximum of two dwellings per year, per site